Tirath Das Dogra: CBI Reconstruct Tulsi Prajapati encounter case

 The CBI and a team of forensic science experts reconstructed the alleged fake encounter of Tulsi Prajapati by Gujarat police in 2006 at Chhapri village in the district on Friday.
-The team headed by Rajendra Singh of the Central Forensic Science Laboratory (CFSL),and T D Dogra of Forensic Medicine Department at All India Institute of Medical Sciences (AIIMS),began the reconstruction early morning.
+The team headed by Rajendra Singh of the Central Forensic Science Laboratory (CFSL), and T D Dogra of Forensic Medicine Department at All India Institute of Medical Sciences (AIIMS), began the reconstruction early morning.
 The forensic experts and CBI were assisted by state CID officials.
 CID was investigating the case before Supreme Court transferred it to the central agency.
 The experts obtained crucial data such as the distance between the police vehicle and the car in which Prajapati was travelling, location of Prajapati's body after the encounter as per the CID's FIR, how police officers fired at Prajapati and the distance from which they fired.

 Personal life

-Dogra married Lalita Dogra (nee-Sharma) (03-12-1950 - 24-January 2019) from Palampur, Himachal Pradesh, in 1975.
+Dogra married Lalita Dogra (née-Sharma) (03-12-1950 – 24-January 2019) from Palampur, Himachal Pradesh, in 1975.
 They have two children (Ankit and Aakanksha) and three grandchildren (Shaunak, Vanya and Arnayaa).